 You should join WAA if you are interested in:

 WAA also hosts an annual Aerospace conference which features amazing talks, wonderful panels, networking, and more!
-More information can be found on the 2021 Conference page.
+More information can be found on the 2023 Conference page.

-Meet the Board for the 2022 calendar year!
+Meet the Board for the 2023 calendar year!

-Sophia is sophomore studying aerospace engineering and computer science.
+Sophia is junior studying aerospace engineering and computer science.
 She is also involved in Kappa Delta sorority, Hellenic Student Association and MASA.
 She is passionate about mentoring girls in STEM through my involvement in working with the Girl Scouts, tutoring students, and encouraging girls at Michigan to support each other's goals.
 "In my free time, I enjoy going on walks around Ann Arbor and watching my favorite shows."

 Zoey is a junior majoring in Aerospace Engineering and minoring in Computer Science.
 She's always been passionate about encouraging more young women and minorities to get into STEM, and has done a lot of programs encouraging DEI in engineering.
 In her free time she likes to read, play space-related video games like Kerbal Space Program, and play on intramural sports teams.
 Her favorite part of WAA is the sense of community.

-Natalie Hazapis is a sophomore from Cleveland, OH.
+Natalie Hazapis is a junior from Cleveland, OH.
 Her favorite part of WAA is getting to meet and hang out with other awesome women in the department.
 Outside of WAA, she serves as Initiates Chair for SGT.
 Natalie's hobbies include dance - she is a member of Cadence Dance Company here - as well as watching movies, cooking, and playing Euchre.
 A fun fact about Natalie is that she owns 25 pairs of Christmas socks, one for every day of December!

 Please email email@example.com if you have any questions about our upcoming events.
-Some of the opportunities we have are listed below.